ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 `TouchTerrain_standalone.py` draws information from Google Earth Engine to create a 3D model suitable for 3D printing.
-This model, possibly consisting of several files, is saved in a ZIP along with an info file describing the properties used to produce it.
+This model, possibly consisting of several files (tiles), is saved in a ZIP along with an info file describing the properties used to produce it.

 `TouchTerrain_standalone.py` reads in a JSON configuration file such as the one